-UCSF has collaborated with NYU Langone Health in offering an Advanced Education in Dental Dentistry (AEGD) program.
+UCSF has collaborated with NYU Langone Health in offering an Advanced Education in General Dentistry (AEGD) program.
 It is a one-year program with an option for a second year.

 A unique program in concept and design, the AEGD program places residents in community health center sites at UCSF or in Eureka, Pittsburg or East Palo Alto for comprehensive general dentistry training.
 You will gain practice experience in a large, group practice environment providing oral health care to patients of diverse age, race, and religious, ethnic and economic backgrounds while working alongside a team of general and specialist dentists, hygienists and assistants, physicians and other health care professionals.
 You will also have the opportunity to participate in activities related to public and community health, and advanced clinical experiences developed by the health center training sites.

 The AEGD program is fully accredited by the American Dental Association.
 Upon successful completion of the program, you can qualify for dental licensure using the postgraduate program pathway in those states that provide for this licensure option.
 You also will be well-prepared for private practice, community or public health, specialty training or academic dentistry.